wahaj906/expense-tracker-react/README.md

-Hi This is Wahaj Ali
+Hi This is Wahaj Ali!
 # Expense/Money Tracker with React

 ## Task